 Perhaps the greatest strength of the best-of-breed content strategy is its platform independence.
 Since in these systems the front-end and the back-end are separated (learn more here), the same content can be simultaneously published on any device/platform, from websites and apps to personal assistants and VR headsets.
 This means a considerable reduction in effort and costs, as each content has to be created only once, and used everywhere!

 3. Integrating the newest technologies

 A best-of-breed approach means you have complete freedom over incorporating any new technology immediately.
 Since each tool functions independently, you can choose to integrate whatever tool your company may need at the moment.
 In stark contrast, an all-in-one approach puts the control in the vendor's hands.
 Since all tools are offered in a package, it is up to the provider to choose a new technology to be incorporated in the pack.
 Even in best case scenarios, you have to wait for extended periods of time for the vendor to offer the new technology.
 Of course in many cases, you won’t even get the perfect tool for your business, as your choices are limited by the vendor’s options.

-In a rapidly expanding realm like eCommerce, a swift integration of the newest technologies is even more important than usual, as they help companies stay ahead of the curve in a globally competitive market.
+In a rapidly expanding industry like eCommerce, a swift integration of the newest technologies is even more important than usual, as they help companies stay ahead of the curve in a globally competitive market.

 One of the biggest factors in showing up at the top of the search results, is having a fast responsive website.
 The separation of the two ends in a best-of-breed CMS solution also means any traffic on the front-end would not affect the back-end (and vice versa).